5 Steps To Motivating Your Employees

 Motivation is about exciting your team.
 So how are you meant to excite someone when you don't know what excites them?
 Getting to know your staff is straightforward and can be extremely powerful for you.
 Get to know what influences them and use it to your advantage.
 You'll start noticing a change in body language and attentiveness in your one-on-one conversations when you use specific phrases.
 Chances are, you've hit the nail on the head, and that's what will work.

 When you, as a business owner, think about your business, what excites you?
 Is it:

-(a) What the businesses has become and is doing for you and the community?
+(a) What the business has become and is doing for you and the community?
 Or

-(b) The day-to-day tedious tasks that you find yourself doing constantly?
+(b) The tedious day-to-day tasks that you find yourself constantly doing?

-In theatre, they say there are no small roles, just small actors.
-Connect this way of thinking into your business and reinforce in your employees that no step is insignificant and that you consider every, however seemingly small, piece of work as crucial to your company success.
+They say there are no small roles in theatre, just small actors.
+Connect this thinking to your business and reinforce to your employees that no step is insignificant and that you consider every, however seemingly small, piece of work crucial to your company's success.
 Make them familiar with the required chain of events and communicate the impact of a delay.
 Unmotivated staff are more prone to procrastination.
-Highlighting the consequences that could arise if what they are doing becomes delayed can help change the way they think about what they are doing.
-Their knowledge is your company's power
+Highlighting the consequences that could arise if what they are doing becomes delayed can help change how they think about what they are doing.
+Their knowledge is your company's power.

 4. Treat your staff right

 If your treat your staff right and fairly, the more likely they are to listen to you and what you have to say, making your motivational techniques more persuasive.
 This will pay off at crucial times in your company's progress.
 Stop messing them around with confusing communications or constantly updating and changing their roster.
-Try using a scheduling software that will take care of all the hassle for you.
+Try using scheduling software to take care of all the hassle.
 RosterElf, for example, will take care of all your rostering and communication needs.
 Give them what they want and what they need to make it an enjoyable workplace for all.
-If they enjoy where they work, then they wont rebel against management and will be more loyal to you in the long run.
+If they enjoy where they work, they won't rebel against management and will be more loyal to you in the long run.